 Obtaining real-time, real-world insights from clinicians and staff to enhance engagement, reduce burnout, and streamline care.

-Producing a deep view of the community to enable clear lines-of-sight for developing and connecting programs that people will use.
+Producing a deep view of the community to enable clear lines-of-sight for developing or partnering with programs that people will use.